So Hot You're Hurting My Feelings: Release and promotion

 A Christmas-themed rework of the song called "So Cold You're Hurting My Feelings" was released in December 2020 as part of the PC Music Pop Carol holiday concert.

-Reception
+Critical reception

 Robin Bacior of Consequence of Sound described "So Hot You're Hurting My Feelings" as a song with "a little more pep in its step" than her other singles, "Parachute" and "Ocean of Tears".
 Luke Holland of The Guardian reviewed the song with "I definitely am saying you’re a bad person if you hate this".
 Amanda Gersten of Paste called the song "bouncy, bright and wouldn’t sound too out of place on a Chairlift album".

 American singer Lady Gaga included the song on her "Women of Choice" curated playlist.

 Cover versions

 Indie rock artist Waxahatchee performed a live acoustic cover of "So Hot You're Hurting My Feelings" at SiriusXM’s Los Angeles Studios on April 2, 2020.
 Indie folk musician Squirrel Flower released her own cover of the song as a single on May 5, 2020.

+The song was also covered by Black Country, New Road for the vinyl only EP Never Again Part 2.
+English indie rock band Blossoms covered the song in 2024, on the deluxe edition of their album Gary, the second disc of which featured 8 cover songs.